cornell-ece2300/ece2300-docs/docs/ece2300-lab3cd-music.md

       to go back to the main measurement window
  - Using the _LEVEL_ dial of the Trigger setup, adjust the trigger to be 1.00V (referencing the bottom-right of the display).
-This tells the oscilloscope at what value to capture a signal change
+This tells the oscilloscope at what value to capture a signal change.

 You should initially see static.
-Try playing a note; you should see some signal.
+Try playing a note using your multi-note FPGA prototype; you should see a waveform!
+Try different notes.
 Now, let's capture this data from the oscilloscope:

  - Press _SINGLE SEQ_ to start a single capture
  - Play a note on the FPGA.
 You should see the captured waveform on the